TheJa750/PrayerPals/README.md

 # PrayerPals

-A simple web app for creating groups to post prayer requests.
+A simple web app for creating groups to share prayer requests.

 ## Current To-do/Roadmap